ibliskavka/bliskavka-com/source/_posts/cdk-website-config-file.md

 <!-- more -->

-The file contains settings like Cognito Pool Id, region, and/or branding information.
+The file contains settings like Cognito Pool ID, region, and/or branding information.

 I used to write my own Custom Resource for building this file but recently discovered a simpler CDKV2 way!
 Credit: [aws-cdk-v2-three-tier-serverless-application/](https://www.freecodecamp.org/news/aws-cdk-v2-three-tier-serverless-application/)